 Most chest exercises train the pectoralis major through a pushing motion.
 The diamond press adds something they don't: a constant inward squeeze.
 You press two dumbbells together and keep them locked in contact from the first rep to the last.
-That horizontal adduction component — actively driving the weights toward each other — fires the inner chest fibers in a way that a standard dumbbell chest press simply can't match.
+That horizontal adduction component (actively driving the weights toward each other) fires the inner chest fibers in a way that a standard dumbbell chest press can't match.

 The result is an exercise that makes light weight feel brutally heavy.
-You'll use maybe half of what you normally press.
-That's not a weakness — it's the point.
+You'll use maybe half of what you normally press, and that's the point.
 The isometric contraction demands constant tension through the entire range of motion.
 No momentum.
 No dead spots.
 Your chest is working the whole time, and your triceps are doing overtime on the lockout.

 If you've done diamond push-ups and liked the triceps burn, think of the diamond press as the weighted, chest-focused cousin.
 Same close-grip emphasis, but with dumbbells and a bench you can progressively overload it in a way bodyweight can't replicate.

-Diamond press muscles targeted: pectoralis major (inner sternal fibers emphasized), triceps brachii, and anterior deltoids, with rotator cuff stabilizers engaged by the constant squeeze.
+Diamond press muscles targeted: pectoralis major (with extra inner-sternal-fiber emphasis from the constant squeeze), triceps brachii, and anterior deltoids, with rotator cuff and serratus anterior stabilizing the press path.

 How to Do the Diamond Press (Step-by-Step)